lq-2024/lq-2024.github.io/content/homepage/call_for_papers.md

 header_menu: true
 ---

-We seek papers on any of the following topics, which will form the main themes of the workshop:
+We seek papers on any of the following topics, which will form the main themes of the LQ 2023 workshop:

 * Binary, multiclass, multilabel, and ordinal LQ
 * Supervised algorithms for LQ